-You may come across unfamiliar terms when looking for information about selling to a specific government body.
-These organizations can have different procurement policies and use different terminologies from each other.
-This glossary should help you with your research.
+You may come across unfamiliar terms when looking for information about selling to the government at the federal, provincial, territorial and municipal levels.
+These organizations use a variety of different terms.
+Use this glossary to help you with your research.

 Bid: An indication of willingness to buy or sell goods or services or to undertake a task, at a specific price and within a specific timeframe.

-Business Number: A unique, nine-digit business number that is given to your registered business by the Canada Revenue Agency as an identifier.
+Business Number: A unique, 9-digit business number that is assigned to your registered business by the Canada Revenue Agency as an identifier

 Call-up: A business that holds a standing offer to supply goods or services to the government receives a call-up when the goods are required.

-Contract: Contracts describe a pre-defined requirement or scope of work, and set the terms and conditions of the work or deliverables including predetermined quantities, prices or pricing basis, and delivery date.
+Contract: A pre-defined requirement or scope of work that sets the terms and conditions of the work or deliverables including pre-determined quantities, prices or pricing basis, and delivery date.

-Procurement Business Number: You are given this number when you register your business in the Supplier Registration Information service using your Canada Revenue Agency Business Number.
+Procurement Business Number: A number assigned to your business when you register it in the Supplier Registration Information service using your Business Number.

-Proposal: A submission by one party to supply certain goods or services to another.
-Unlike an offer, a proposal is not a promise or commitment but, if accepted by the other party, its proposer is expected to follow through and negotiate for the creation of a binding contract.
+Proposal: A submission by one party to supply certain goods or services to another party.
+Unlike an offer, a proposal is not a promise or commitment but, if accepted by the other party, creates an expectation for the negotiation and establishment of a binding contract.
 If submitted in response to a Request for Proposal, it normally constitutes a bid.

 Request for Information: A request made by the government to the supplier community for information and feedback on a proposed procurement strategy, prior to a Request for Proposal.

-Request for Proposal: Depending on factors such as the type of work to be done and the value of the goods to be delivered, different terms are used to basically ask you to show your interest in a specific business opportunity.
-Some of the most common invitations or advertisements are: Call for Tender, Invitation to Bid, Request for Proposal, Request for Tender and Request for Quotation.
+Request for Proposal: A document that solicits a proposal, made through a bidding process.
+Depending on factors such as the type of work being sought or the value of the goods being requested, different terms are used to ask bidders to show interest in a specific business opportunity.
+Some of the most common invitations or advertisements are: Call for tender, Invitation to bid, Request for proposal, Request for tender and Request for quotation.

 Request for tenders: see Request for Proposal